Canadian federal budget

-In Canada, federal budgets are presented annually by the Government of Canada to identify planned government spending and expected government revenue, and to forecast economic conditions for the upcoming year.
-They are usually released in February or March, before the start of the fiscal year.
+The Canadian federal budget is presented annually by the Government of Canada to identify planned government spending and expected government revenue, and to forecast economic conditions for the upcoming fiscal year.
+Federal budgets are presented in the fall by the minister of finance.
+Before 2025, federal budgets were released in the spring.

-All the Canadian provinces also present budgets.
-Since provincial finances depend on funds from the federal government, they are usually released after the federal budget.

 Budget process

-The budget is announced in the House of Commons by the Minister of Finance, who traditionally wears new shoes while doing so.
-The Budget is then voted on by the House of Commons.
+The budget is announced in the House of Commons by the minister of finance, who traditionally wears new shoes while doing so.
+The budget is then voted on by the House of Commons.
 Budgets are a confidence measure, and if the House votes against it the government can fall, as happened to Prime Minister Joe Clark's government in 1980.
-The governing party strictly enforces party discipline, usually expelling from the party caucus any government Member of Parliament (MP) who votes against the budget.
+The governing party strictly enforces party discipline, usually expelling from the party caucus any government member of Parliament (MP) who votes against the budget.
 Opposition parties almost always vote against the budget.
 In cases of minority government, the government has normally had to include major concessions to one of the smaller parties to ensure passage of the budget.

-Historically the official opposition used to prepare a complete alternative budget and present this alternative to the Canadian people along with the main budget.
+Historically the Official Opposition used to prepare a complete alternative budget and present it along with the main budget.
 In recent years, opposition parties are more likely to pick only certain aspects to criticize.
 The Reform Party revived this practice for a time, however.
 A complete alternative budget is today produced each year by the Canadian Centre for Policy Alternatives, a non-partisan think-tank.

 Traditionally, the budget process was immensely secretive with little consultation.
-Under Prime Minister Louis St. Laurent, the Finance Minister famously would type the entire budget himself so that no secretary could read it.
+Under Prime Minister Louis St. Laurent, the minister of finance famously would type the entire budget himself so that no secretary could read it.
 This secrecy was felt to be needed for inside information could enable individuals to profit from upcoming government decisions.
 The secrecy also had a large political component, as it would help undermine the response by the opposition.